Genesis1231/eva/README.md

 - Elevenlabs as the TTS model, for the best quality.

 EVA also works with a completely free combination:
-- Groq-llama3.1-70b as the chat model. (if you have better GPU, you can run llama3.1-70b locally)
+- Ollama-llama3.1-70b as the chat model. (if you have a good GPU, you can also use groq-llama3.2)
 - Ollama-llava-phi3 as the image model.
 - Faster-whisper as the speech recognition model.
 - Coqui TTS as the TTS model.